 Six-ingredients are all you need for these easy lemon bars.
 Bursting with great sweet-tart lemon taste and a buttery shortbread base, they are everything a lemon bar should be.
 Perfect for every day or a special occasion.

 Editors Note: Originally published February 7, 2017.
-Republished January 26, 2018.
-The post presentation has been buffed up and name change (Yummy became Easy due to Google).
-It is being republished to be part of the 2018 Super Bowl Recipe roundup.
+It is being republished to be part of the 2018 Super Bowl Recipe roundup with expanded discussion and updated photos.
 It is a great recipe for get-togethers and is sure to please.

 My wife had a knitting group, and a treat was needed to go with the tea.
 My wife suggested Lemon bars from a particular cookbook.
 Unfortunately, it was not there.
 I searched various cookbooks but nothing worth discussing.
 So online time.